Geordie Beamish: Personal life

 Beamish was born to parents Simon and Josi Beamish.
 He has three siblings: Hugo, Lucinda, and Eve Beamish.
 Hugo is also an athlete, having run cross country and track at Villanova University.
 George attended Whanganui Collegiate as a boarder from 2012 to 2014 (from Year 10).

 Alongside OAC teammates Morgan McDonald and Olli Hoare, Beamish hosts the Coffee Club Podcast in which they discuss their lives as professional runners.

 Junior career

 Beamish was the NZ Under-18 2000 m steeplechase champion in 2013 and the NZ Junior Men's 1500 m champion in 2014 and 2015.
 He was also the NZ Junior Men's 3000 m champion in 2015.
 He has also been a NZ secondary schools cross-county champion.

 Collegiate career

 Beamish attended Northern Arizona University, where he competed for the Northern Arizona Lumberjacks and was coached by Mike Smith.
-He was NCAA Divison I Indoor Men's Mile champion in 2019 and is a two-time NCAA All-American in cross country (2017, 2018).
+He was NCAA Division I Indoor Men's Mile champion in 2019 and is a two-time NCAA All-American in cross country (2017, 2018).